chjort/seglearning/detection/README.md

 ## R-CNN **###TODO###**
 Consists of two parts, a **region proposal network (RPN)** and a CNN + FC to classify label and regress boxes.

 The RPN replaces the region proposla algorithm by instead _learning_ which regions to classify.
 These regions are called Regions of Interest (RoIs).
+Each region is passed into the CNN + FC to classify and regress boxes.